 I was born in London, but grew up in a small village in the middle of England with fond memories of riding BMXs and MTBs.
+Looking back, I probably had more freedom than most kids today: quiet roads, safe surroundings, and parents who didn’t enforce strict rules.

-My teenage years were mostly spent playing whatever sports were on offer, at both school and club level, although cycling never featured as something competitive.
+My teenage years were mostly spent playing whatever sports were on offer, at school and club level, although cycling never featured as something competitive.

 An invite to Zambia from a university friend shortly after graduating turned into eight months of solo travel through southern and east Africa.
 Travelling by bicycle hadn’t occurred to me at all, but the journey sparked a wanderlust to see more of the world.